bobby-didcoding/django_course/steps/module_5.md

 ```
 python manage.py makemigrations
 ```
-You will see something similar to this in your log
+You will see something similar to this in your log.
 ```
 Migrations for 'users':
   users\migrations\0001_initial.py